macmaster/bloomberg/README.md

 # distributed
-Starter Projects for Hadoop and HBase
+Starter Project for Hadoop and HBase.